rocaz/probeCOCOATek/README.md

 ## Usage

-probeCOCOATek.py [-h] [-z ZIP_URL] [-ekc] [-akl] [-dl] [-v]
+probeCOCOATek.py [-h] [-z ZIP_URL] [-ekc] [-akl] [-dl DL_DIR] [-v]

 -z ZIP_URL, --zip-url ZIP_URL:  TEK Zip URL. if not set, print TEK distrubuted list.

 -ekc, --each-keys-count:        Print keys count each zip with TEK distribution list.
-Only available when TEK distribution list.
+Only available when printing TEK distribution list.

 -akl, --all-keys-list:          Print a list of all keys for each ZIP, instead of TEK distribution list.
 Other options are ignored.

--dl, --dl-zip:                  Download all TEK ZIP and list JSON from TEK distribution list into folder named with datetime.
+-dl, --dl-zip:                  Specified directory for downloading all TEK ZIP and list JSON from TEK distribution list.
 Other options are ignored.

 -h, --help:                     show this help message and exit